zuozhenggh/learning-library/data-management-library/database/spatial/workshops/spatial-studio/env/introduction/introduction.md

 ## About Oracle Spatial Studio

- Oracle Spatial Studio (Spatial Studio) provides no-code access to the spatial capabilitieis of Oracle Database.
+ Oracle Spatial Studio (Spatial Studio) provides no-code access to the spatial capabilities of Oracle Database.
 While these capabilities have historically required coding and/or use of 3rd party tools, Spatial Studio allows business users to create and share spatial analysis and interactive web maps using self-service GUIs.

   ![img alt text](./images/spatial-studio.png)